 The staffing levels in the department are kept under careful review and in recent years staffing has been significantly increased.

-The management and accountability for this area of work is held centrally by the Deputy Diocesan Secretary on behalf of the Diocesan Bishop and Diocesan Secretary.
-This will be continued in the future by the Diocesan Secretary being the Bishop's Lead for Safeguarding.
+The management and accountability for this area of work is held centrally by the Diocesan Secretary as the Bishop's Lead for Safeguarding.